Support groups for people bereaved by suicide

 Each support group takes place once a week over six consecutive weeks, with each session lasting for 90 minutes.
 We suggest you join a group where you are able to go to at least five of the six sessions to help you get the most out of it, you must be able to attend the first session.

-For more information on groups in Exeter, please contact our Devon Helpline 0300 330 5466 or go to the Facing the Future website www.facingthefuturegroups.org or call 0208 939 9560.
+For more information on groups in Devon, please go to the Facing the Future website www.facingthefuturegroups.org or call 0208 939 9560.

 What can you expect?